elmonickcool/elmonickcool/README.md

 -
 - 📫 How to reach me ...
 - IG: elmonickcool
-- Twitter : elmoonickcool
+- Twitter: elmoonickcool
--
+- Facebook: elmo.nickol

 <!---
 elmonickcool/elmonickcool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.